Designing Your Event-Driven Architecture

 3. In the Name field, type "Tutorial".

-5. Keep All topic addresses within this application domain must be unique selected.
+5. Select All topic addresses within this application domain must be unique.
 Using unique topic addresses for each event helps organize your topic hierarchy and your event data.

 6. To specify a topic domain, perform these steps: